Destinations Greece The Cyclades Mykonos

 Chora base · Belvedere / Semeli / Theoxenia

-Drop bags.
-Register the view.
-Swim.
-Set an alarm for the windmills walk.
+Drop the bags, take in the view, swim, and set an alarm for the windmills walk.

 6:30p.m.